xin-huang/dadi-cli/docs/userguide/cache.md

 By default, `GenerateCache` will make the cache for the situation where the selection coefficients are the same in the two populations (i.e. `--cache-type cache1d`).
 If users want to to make the cache for the situation where the selection coefficients are independent from one another, they should use the `--cache-type cache2d` option.

-Users can use the `--gamma-bounds` option to choose the range of the gamma distribution and the `--gamma-pts` option can be used to specify the number of selection coefficients that will be selected in that range to generate the cache.
-Note that the higher (more negative) you make the `--gamma-bounds`, the bigger the grid points, altered via the `--grids` option, users will want to use.
+Users can use the `--gamma-bounds` option to choose the range of the distribution of selection coefficients and the `--gamma-pts` option can be used to specify the number of selection coefficients that will be selected in that range to generate the cache.
+Note that the higher (more negative because `dadi` assumes deleterious DFEs by default) you make the `--gamma-bounds`, the bigger the grid points.
+Alternatively, users can use the `--grids` option to adjust the grid sizes.

 ## Output